African-American China Leadership Fellows Program

 Rebecca Ash-Cervantes

-Program Assistant, American Mandarin Society
+Program Manager, American Mandarin Society

 We are extremely grateful for our program sponsors, without whom this program would not be possible, and whose